A short history

 one at Stevenage in Hertfordshire in autumn 1961.

 5) The Church Commissioners' were the landlords for all of Market Pavement and units

 1-4 South Walk.

-(6) The grand opening had been preceeded by three special free admission 'open days' on the 18th, 20th and 21st March.
+6) The grand opening had been preceded by three special free admission 'open days' on the 18th, 20th and 21st March.

 surround raised the height to the left and side frontage and also required the removal and bricking up of the outside windows on the east facing wall.